SunnyShah0588/Computer_Lab_2/README.md

 # Computer_Lab_2
-Programs of the lab in one folder
+Programs done during the senior year of the the undergrad college.